numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobsClient.md

 `NW.WIDJobsClient` (`widjobs.exe`) is an unofficial command-line client for `WorkInDenmark.dk`, based on the `NW.WIDJobs` library and written in in C# (`.NET Core`).

-# The CLI
+## The CLI

-The command-line interface for of `NW.WIDJobsClient`:
+The command-line interface for `NW.WIDJobsClient` is summarized in the following table:

 |Command|Sub Command|Options|Exit Codes|
 |---|---|---|---|